Breast Augmentation: Does It Cause Cancer In Patients?

 If a patient experiences such symptoms, she must contact a doctor immediately in order to prevent cancer from spreading.

-Should I Remove My Breast Implants?
+Should You Remove My Breast Augmentation And Implants?

 In the majority of cases, women with textured implants should be monitoring the condition of their breasts carefully in order not to miss the first signs of the disease.

 For the majority of patients with stage 1 BI-AALCL, the cancer is confined in a capsule.
 Early treatment involves surgical removal.
 The survival rate of patients with such cancer is 89% over 5 years.
-The rate is much higher for women, who are diagnosed early and who have the implant and the capsule removed timely.
+The rate is much higher for women who are diagnosed early and who have the implant and the capsule removed timely.

 Does breast augmentation cause breast cancer?
-No. However, it can lead to an uncommon form of immune system cancer, which is well treatable if caught early enough.
+No. However, it can lead to an uncommon form of immune system cancer, which is well-treatable if caught early enough.

 Read Also: